Code-Institute-Submissions/calleonse-project/README.md

 [https://help.github.com/en/articles/configuring-a-publishing-source-for-github-pages](https://help.github.com/en/articles/configuring-a-publishing-source-for-github-pages)

 The Following steps were taken:
 * Log In to Github
 * Select <strong>johndbigboi/calleonse-project</strong> from the list.
 * Go to <strong>Settings</strong> menu.
 * Scroll down to <strong>Source</strong>.
 On the drop-down menu Select <strong>None</strong>   automatically refreshed.
 Then    select <strong>Master Branch</strong>  automatically        refreshed again.
 * The website is now deployed.
 * Copy the link with <strong>.github.io</strong> name then go to the repository page edit      the Description/Website section     below the Repository name, paste the link and click      save.

-In addion, On how to run your code locally, easily just click the [link](https://help.github.com/en/articles/cloning-a-repository) and follow the steps.
+In addition, On how to run your code locally, easily just click the [link](https://help.github.com/en/articles/cloning-a-repository) and follow the steps.

 ## Credits